-There are some movies that are so sexy and sizzle no matter how often you see them, and Charles Vidor's 1946 classic Gilda is one of those for me.
-Film noir is already a favorite genre of mine, but the characters in Gilda are so taut with tension and the visuals so rich that there's something exceptional to experience each and every time.
+There are some movies that are so sexy and sizzle no matter how often you see them, and Charles Vidor's 1946 classic Gilda is definitely one.
+Film noir is already a favorite genre of mine, but the characters in Gilda are so taut with tension and visuals so rich that there's something exceptional to experience each and every time.
 Let's start with the obvious reason why: Rita Hayworth.
 Rita was--and still is--a woman who makes mere mortals swoon and this role of a femme fatale seems custom-made for her.
-Though she had crept into our consciousness in Howard Hawks' Only Angels Have Wings and established her dancing in movies like You Were Never Lovelier with Fred Astaire and Cover Girl with Gene Kelly, it was Gilda that secured Rita's star in the heavens.
+Though she had crept into our consciousness in Howard Hawks' Only Angels Have Wings (1939) and established her dancing in movies like You Were Never Lovelier (1942) with Fred Astaire and Cover Girl (1944) with Gene Kelly, it was Gilda that secured Rita's star in the heavens.

-With all these talents coming together to create this character, it's no wonder that Gilda became a woman that every man wanted to love.
-As a result, Rita became one of the top glamour girls and pin-ups of the 1940s, beloved by service men all over the world.
-Glenn Ford also confessed his own affection years later, which explains why their on-screen chemistry was so strong.
-But Rita understood all the pieces that had to be put together to make Gilda possible, and precious few had to do with the real Margarita Cansino.
+With so many talents all coming together to create the character of Gilda--Jean Louis, Rudolph Maté, Charles Vidor, and of course Rita Hayworth--it's no wonder that the movie became a phenomenon.
+As a result, Rita became one of the top glamour girl pin-ups of the 1940s and beloved by men all over the world.
+Co-star Glenn Ford (Johnny Farrell) confessed his own affection years later, which explains why their on-screen chemistry was so strong.
+But Rita understood all the pieces that had to be put together to make Gilda possible, and believed that precious few had to do with the real (and painfully shy) Margarita Cansino.
 She once famously said, "Men fell in love with Gilda, but they wake up with me."
-That may be true, but I, for one, can't imagine that anyone was complaining.
+That may be true, but I, for one, don't think that anyone should have been complaining.

-"Gilda...are you decent?" asks Ballin Mundson (George Macready, right above).
+"Gilda...are you decent?" asks Ballin Mundson (George Macready, above right).

 "Me?"